hyper63/weather/README.md

 If everything went as planned you should see a print out showing App.spec.js passed and all specs passed!

 https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell

+### Summary

+---

+## Fin

+This ends the workshop, but you do not have to end the journey here, you can take this application to greater lengths:

+* Add a dynamic background, based on the weather
+* Store your favorite cities on localStorage
+* Show wind and tidal information from weatherbit
+* Convert web app to mobile app using capacitorjs
+* What else?

+### Thank you!

 ## Feedback Form